-On Wednesday, November 16, the Asia Policy Program is hosting Susan Shirk, Research Professor and Chair of the 21st Century China Center at the University of California San Diego and former Deputy Assistant Secretary of State in the Bureau of East Asia and Pacific Affairs, to discuss her upcoming release, Overreach: How China Derailed its Peaceful Rise.
+On Wednesday, November 16, the Asia Policy Program, with the Center for East Asian Studies, is hosting Susan Shirk, Research Professor and Chair of the 21st Century China Center at the University of California San Diego and former Deputy Assistant Secretary of State in the Bureau of East Asia and Pacific Affairs, to discuss her upcoming release, Overreach: How China Derailed its Peaceful Rise, at 12:15 PM at SRH 3.122, LBJ School.
 This talk will be moderated by Dr. Sheena Chestnut Greitens, director of the Asia Policy Program and Associate Professor at the LBJ School of Public Affairs.
-The event's location is to be determined.
 The Asia Policy Program is a joint effort of the Clements Center for National Security and the Strauss Center for International Security and Law.

 For decades, China's rise to power was characterized by its reassurance that this rise would be peaceful.
 After Mao's death in 1976, China's leaders adopted a restrained approach to foreign policy.
 They determined that any threat to their power, and that of the Chinese Communist Party, came not from abroad but from within--a conclusion cemented by the 1989 Tiananmen crisis.
 To facilitate the country's inexorable economic ascendence, and to prevent a backlash, they reassured the outside world of China's peaceful intentions.